boshek/bclaws/laws/statute/M/Mental_Health_Act.md

   - (b.3) if the person is the director, authorizing treatment or signing a consent to treatment form;

+  - (b.4) providing to a patient a professional service, or care or treatment, authorized by the director under this Act to be given to the patient, including treatment described in a consent to treatment form signed under section 8 (a);

   - (c) signing a medical certificate or making a report if the person is a physician or nurse practitioner;

   - (d) making an order if the person is a justice of the court;